reflux/refluxjs/README.md

 ### Differences with Flux

-Reflux has refactored Flux to be a bit more dynamic and be more FRP friendly:
+Reflux has refactored Flux to be a bit more dynamic and be more Functional Reactive Programming (FRP) friendly:

 * The singleton dispatcher is removed in favor for letting every action act as dispatcher instead.
 * Because actions are listenable, the stores may listen to them.
 Stores don't need to have a big switch statements that does static type checking (of action types) with strings